QEWD-Courier/Ripple-Qewd/README.md

      usermod -aG sudo ripple

-3) Use one of the installer scripts from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI.
+3) Use *one of the installer scripts* from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI.

-To install *qewd-ripple* with Redis as its database:
+*We suggest you either install *qewd-ripple* with Redis as its database*:

       cd ~
       wget https://raw.githubusercontent.com/RippleOSI/Qewd-Ripple/master/installer/install_ripple_redis.sh